Caves in Somaliland

 Somaliland has many caves, some of which remain undiscovered.
 Such is the quality of the paintings that at least 10 sites, scattered across semi-desert terrain, are likely to be given World Heritage status.

 The complex cave and rock shelters of Laas Geel, Dhagah Kureh, and Dhagah Nabi Galay lie just 30-45 minutes outside of Hargeisa, the capital of Somaliland, a self-declared republic.
 Exhibiting outstanding Neolithic rock art, the sites’ cave paints are considered to be some of the best preserved rock paintings in all of Africa, and are essential to the Horn of Africa’s historical and heritage legacy.

 With rock art

 Laas Geel

 Laas Geel(Laas Geel), also spelled Laas Gaal, are cave formations on the rural outskirts of Hargeisa, Somaliland.
 They contain some of the earliest known cave paintings in the Horn of Africa.
 Laas Geel's rock art is estimated to date to somewhere between 9,000 and 3,000 years BC.

 Dhagah Nabi Galay

 One of the sites associated with Laas Geel, Dhagah Nabi Galay is unique in that it features what is considered to be the first examples of writing in East Africa.
-There has been minimal research conducted on this site, but it offers a wonderful opportunity to study the Neolithic Horn of Africa anterior to the introduction of Islam.
+There has been minimal research conducted on this site, but it offers a wonderful opportunity to study the Neolithic Horn of Africa anterior to the introduction of Islam.The rock art features a script or writing system believed to have been developed by a Neolithic civilization in northern Somalia.
+Ancient inscriptions and writing systems have been found throughout northern Somalia, particularly at sites like Laas Geel and other rock art locations.